KxSystems/docs/docs/wp/disaster-floods/index.md

 _Flooded Locations And Simulated Hydrographs Project (FLASH)_

-[FLASH](https://blog.nssl.noaa.gov/flash/) is a database containing information about flood events that occur within the US.
+[FLASH](https://blog.nssl.noaa.gov/flash/) is a database containing information about flood events within the US.
 The main goal of the FLASH project was to improve the accuracy and timing when predicting these flash floods.
 The information used from this dataset is the time taken for a river to reach its peak height after a major rain event.

 _NOAA_